microsoft/PSDocs/docs/commands/PSDocs/en-US/Invoke-PSDocument.md

     }
 }

+# Calling an inline document definition by name using Invoke-PSDocument is depricated
 Invoke-PSDocument -Name 'Sample' -InputObject 'C:\';

+# This is recommended way to call Sample
+Sample -InputObject 'C:\';
 ```

-Create markdown using the Sample documentation definition for 'C:\'.
+Create markdown using the inline documentation definition called Sample using as input 'C:\'.

 ## PARAMETERS